33% Of All Websites Use WordPress. Here’s Why You Should Too.

 Getting to know WordPress

 If your business is thinking about a new website, then you’ll need to choose a content management system (CMS) or website builder.
 It’s a big decision that will influence how you use your website after it launches.
 WordPress is the biggest CMS in the world.
 It’s a highly accessible website builder that is supported by over fifty-six thousand plugins.
-It’s free and their mission is to ‘democratize publishing’ with software designed for everyone.
-Oh, and did I mention WordPress currently powers over 31% of the web?
+It’s free and their mission is to ‘ democratize publishing ’ with software designed for everyone.
+Oh, and did I mention WordPress currently powers over 33% off all websites?

 A touch of technical